elegantapp/pwa-workshop-angular-firebase/README.md

 One of those APIs is Web Push Notification API. **We will not cover push notifications during this workshop due to time limitation.** However, you can introduce them later via Firebase Cloud Messaging by following the instructions on [documentation here](https://firebase.google.com/docs/cloud-messaging/js/receive#handle_messages_when_your_web_app_is_in_the_foreground).

 Simply create a new file in `/src/sw` folder with the name `firebase-messaging-sw.js` as it's described in docs and continue with further steps.
 Our adjusted build setup is compatible with all the modifications you need to do for introducing push notifications.
+Do not forget importing `firebase-messaging-sw.js` to `main-sw.js` file, like we did for `ngsw-worker.js` earlier.

 ## Test the results